a-mroz/a-mroz.github.io/_posts/2021-12-01-advent-of-code-2021-day1.md

 layout: post
 title: "Advent of Code 2021 - Day 1"
 date: 2021-12-01 20:00:00 +0100
-tags: [advent of code, competitive programming]
+tags: [advent of code, competitive programming, python]
 ---

 Here we go again.
 New Advent of Code has started today.
 I plan to take on the challenge and solve all the tasks before Christmas (even if some of them are solved later than the publishing day).